SamMachariaPhD/WebDev/README.md

 # WebDev

 Here are brief notes and codes for basic web development.
-In this repository, I'm trying to study HTML, CSS, and JavaScript.
+In this repository, I'm trying to study HTML, CSS, and JavaScript as taught by Dr. Angela Yu.
 If you find these resource useful, enjoy.
 If you find some horrible mistakes, let me know.